benhoyt/juju-docs/sdk/pebble.md

-As mentioned in the [introduction](https://juju.is/docs/sdk), the recommended way to create charms for Kubernetes is using the sidecar pattern with the workload container running [Pebble](https://github.com/canonical/pebble).
+The recommended way to create charms for Kubernetes is using the sidecar pattern with the workload container running [Pebble](https://github.com/canonical/pebble).

 Pebble is a lightweight, API-driven process supervisor designed for use with charms.
 If you specify the `containers` field in a charm's `metadata.yaml`, Juju will deploy the charm code in a sidecar container, with Pebble running as the workload container's `ENTRYPOINT`.